-To assist you in reviewing the proposals to be acted upon at our 2019 annual meeting of stockholders (the "2019 Annual Meeting"), Ribbon Communications Inc. would like to call your attention to the following information about Ribbon's 2018 financial performance, key executive compensation actions and decisions, and corporate governance highlights.
+To assist you in reviewing the proposals to be acted upon at our 2020 annual meeting of stockholders (the " 2020 Annual Meeting"), Ribbon Communications Inc. would like to call your attention to the following information about Ribbon's 2019 financial performance, key executive compensation actions and decisions, and corporate governance highlights.
 Please note that the following description is only a summary.
-For more complete information about these topics, please review our Annual Report on Form 10-K/A for the year ended December 31, 2018 (the "2018 Annual Report") and this proxy statement ("Proxy Statement").
-This Proxy Statement and our 2018 Annual Report will be mailed to our stockholders of record on or about April 25, 2019.
+For more complete information about these topics, please review our Annual Report on Form 10-K for the year ended December 31, 2019 (the " 2019 Annual Report ") and this proxy statement (" Proxy Statement").
+This Proxy Statement and our 2019 Annual Report will be first mailed to our stockholders of record on or about April 29, 2020.

-Effective October 27, 2017, we completed the merger (the "Merger") of Sonus Networks, Inc. ("Sonus"), GENBAND Holdings Company, GENBAND, Inc. and GENBAND II, Inc. (collectively, "GENBAND").
-Because the Merger occurred on October 27, 2017, the information reported in this Proxy Statement for the period prior to that date principally relates to Sonus, our predecessor entity.
-Unless the content otherwise requires, references in this Proxy Statement to "Ribbon," "Ribbon Communications," "Company," "we," "us" and "our" and "the Company" refer to (i) Sonus and its subsidiaries prior to the Merger and (ii) Ribbon Communications Inc. and its subsidiaries upon closing of the Merger, as applicable.
+Effective October 27, 2017, we completed a merger (the " GENBAND Merger") of Sonus Networks, Inc. ("Sonus"), GENBAND Holdings Company, GENBAND, Inc. and GENBAND II, Inc. (collectively, "GENBAND").
+Because the GENBAND Merger occurred on October 27, 2017, the information reported in this Proxy Statement for the period prior to that date principally relates to Sonus, our predecessor entity.
+Unless the content otherwise requires, references in this Proxy Statement to "Ribbon," "Ribbon Communications," "Company," "we," "us" and "our" and "the Company" refer to (i) Sonus and its subsidiaries prior to the GENBAND Merger and (ii) Ribbon Communications Inc. and its subsidiaries upon closing of the GENBAND Merger, as applicable.